Pedal the Cause

 Pedal the Cause is an annual cycling fundraiser in which 100 percent of the net proceeds stay in San Diego to benefit cancer research at the three local National Cancer Institute-designated cancer centers, UC San Diego Moores Cancer Center, Sanford-Burnham Medical Research Institute and the Salk Institute for Biological Studies.
 The goal is to fund research that may lead to a cure for cancer.

-The second annual event will take place September 20 and 21, 2014, featuring courses for any riding ability, from 10 miles up to a two-day ride between La Jolla and Temecula.
+The third annual event will take place September 18-20, 2015, featuring courses for any riding ability, from 10 miles up to a two-day ride.
 Participants can register to ride, become a virtual rider, or volunteer.
 Register at http://sandiego.pedalthecause.org.

 2013 Funding Results: $400,000 for Five Projects